icyveins7/reimage/README.md

 ## Quick-start

 1. Populate the file list via 'Open File(s)' or 'Open Folder'.
 2. Select some files in the file list (via Ctrl-Click or Shift-Click).
+Clear the entire list with the 'Clear' button or specific files via the Delete key.
-3. Click 'Add to Viewer' to open the files and view the Amplitude-Time (top) and Spectrogram (bottom) plots.
+4. Click 'Add to Viewer' to open the files and view the Amplitude-Time (top) and Spectrogram (bottom) plots.
-4. Scroll in/out using mouse wheel and/or use Left-Click to drag the plots.
+5. Scroll in/out using mouse wheel and/or use Left-Click to drag the plots.
-5. Use Ctrl-RightClick on the plots to see additional options.
+6. Use Ctrl-RightClick on the plots to see additional options.

 ## Issues

 This is a personal project and is a constant work-in-progress.
 As such, there are likely to be many bugs; I will try to attend to any issues posted ASAP but don't count on it being fixed expeditiously.
+However, if you have ideas on what functionalities you'd like to see, I'd be happy to consider them.